Test Management in Jira 101: the basics

 Deviniti is an Atlassian Platinum Solution Enterprise Partner and a Platinum Marketplace Partner.
 We’ve developed two Jira add-ons for requirements and test management, as well as dozens of applications for other purposes available on the Atlassian Marketplace.
-If you need any support in finding the right test management solution for your business, feel free to go through a short quiz on our website.
+If you’re interested in gaining more knowledge about Jira Software as a test management solution, check out this video tutorial series on our YouTube.

 If you’re interested in learning more about the subject, we invite you to read about test management in Jira on our blog: